pharmaboxfydp/pharmabox/README.md

 `npm install`

-Open Postgres and create a server called `pharmabox`
+Open Postgres and create a database called `pharmabox`

 Open Postico2 and connect to this server.